Graduates of the MS-Sports Medicine program will:

 This course prepares the student to handle emergency situations that arise with athletes during exercise or sporting events, such as cessation of breathing or circulation, shock, concussion, and spinal injuries.
 Students will learn to assess critical injuries and illnesses, follow procedures for providing care, and implement guidelines that affect decisions for allowing athletes to continue with activity.
 Students will also be informed of practical information regarding the benefits of sport-specific protective gear and how to properly fit equipment to sports participants including age-appropriate gear and the ergonomic theory behind such equipment.
 In addition to selection and fit, students will focus on the emergency removal of general protective and sport-specific protective athletic equipment.
 If a student is dually enrolled in the UWS DC program and the UWS MS in Sports Medicine, a B grade in this course is required in order to have dually attribute to the DC program (2+2)

-MSE7211 Advanced Sports Medicine I (lower region) (5 credits)
+MSE7161 Advanced Sports Medicine I (lower region) (4 credits)

 This course focuses on the evaluation and management, including acute care, rehabilitation, and prevention, of injuries and disorders of the pelvis, hip, thigh, knee, calf, ankle and foot.
 (3+2)